-NUR 609 ADVANCED NURSING CARE OF ADULTS & Geriatric Populations II (3 hours) Course work will explore the underlying pathophysiology, assessment, diagnosis, and management of acute and chronic illnesses relevant to the care of adults and geriatric populations.
+NUR 609 ADVANCED NURSING CARE OF ADULTS & Geriatric Populations II (3 hours) Course work will explore the underlying pathophysiology, assessment, diagnosis, and management of acute and chronic illnesses involving the systems of gastrointestinal, genitourinary, gender related illnesses, musculoskeletal, endocrine, hematology, immunology and psychology relevant to the care of adults and geriatric populations.
 From a Christian perspective, emphasis will be placed on clinical prevention and promotion of healthy lifestyles.
 Students will synthesize knowledge of physical assessment and interpretation of diagnostic and laboratory findings to determine differential diagnoses and coordinate with the multidisciplinary team to develop a comprehensive plan of care that appropriately incorporates pharmacologic and non-pharmacologic therapy.
 Prerequisite: NUR 550